 Course summary

-- We have an outstanding research tradition in psychological sciences, with an international reputation in all aspects of cognitive neuroscience, especially developmental cognitive neuroscience.
-You will have the opportunity to attend research seminars and to meet and network with world-class researchers, both in the department and at other leading research centres and institutes at Birkbeck and in the Bloomsbury area.
+- You will have the opportunity to attend research seminars and meet and network with world-class researchers at leading research centres and institutes at Birkbeck and in the Bloomsbury area.

 - In the 2023 National Student Survey, Birkbeck's School of Psychological Sciences ranked 5th in the UK for teaching.

 - We are consistently regarded as one of the top instititutions teaching psychological sciences in the UK.
-In the 2021 Research Excellence Framework, and for the third time, we were ranked in the top ten universities in the UK.
+In the most recent 2021 Research Excellence Framework, and for the third time, we were ranked in the top ten universities in the UK.

 - ESRC funding may be available in conjunction with PhD study.